axelarnetwork/axelar-amplifier/ampd/README.md

 type=[handler type.
 Could be EvmVerifierSetVerifier | SuiVerifierSetVerifier | StarknetVerifierSetVerifier | SolanaVerifierSetVerifier]

 [monitoring_server]
-enabled=[whether to enable the monitoring server with /status and /metrics endpoints] bind_address=[the bind address for the monitoring server i.e "127.0.0.1:3000"]
+enabled=[whether to enable the monitoring server] bind_address=[the /status and /metrics endpoints bind address i.e. "127.0.0.1:3000"]
 ```

 Below is an example config for connecting to a local axelard node and local tofnd process, and verifying transactions